abanskota/t81_577_data_science/weekly_materials/week3/docs/style-guide-for-python-code.md

 - Limit line to 79 characters, but don't fret over the exact length.
 - Wrap comments and docstrings into 72 characters.
-- Use only statement per code line
+- Use only one statement per code line

 **Naming**